AvionShea/100DevsYT/README.md

 # #100Devs Training Program

-A free online 30 week bootcamp, meant to bring you from zero programming skills to employable taught by Leon Noel.
+A free online 30 week bootcamp, meant to bring students from zero programming skills to employable taught by Leon Noel.

 ## Table of contents